kkwteh/french-noun-gender-flashcards/README.md

 The record of correct and incorrect guesses are recorded in `flashcardrecord.csv` when you exit the script.
 The record is loaded each time the script is run.

-Words appear less often when you have exhibited mastery of them.
+Starts testing an initial word list of 20 words which grows as words are mastered.
+Words appear less often as you exhibit mastery of them.